Jamón Means Ham in Spanish (or how to shut up and just enjoy your trip)

 After my third (small) ((ish)) glass of amazing Spanish red wine, Pepe said, "The Spanish know how to live."
 It may have been the full belly and the sore face from all the laughing, but I thought, "You ain't just whistling Dixie, brother."

 Why can't we get pizza with prosciutto and truffle oil at 9pm on a Wednesday?
 (DeFazio's, I'm talking to you) Why can't we go to an amazing yoga class, then get three giant chocolate filled pastries on the way to dinner?
 Why can't we hike half the day, gelato in hand, straight up hill to an old fort on a Tuesday just to see the view?
-Why can't we get wine on a corner cafe at 2pm just because?
+Why can't we get wine on a corner cafe at 2pm just because we made it to the afternoon?
 Why can't we wake up too early to stretch on the beach before sunrise every day?

 Well, I don't have a beach to stretch on before sunrise every day, but that's outside the point here.